01 of 12

 Bleeding Heart (Dicentra spectabilis)

 Although Bleeding Heart is a welcome sight in the spring, you’d better look quickly.
 As the days lengthen and the temperature warms, bleeding heart starts to turn yellow and forlorn.
-It can even disappear entirely for the... summer, as several spring ephemerals do.
+It can even disappear entirely for the summer, as many spring ephemerals do.

-Don’t let that stop you from growing it.
-As long as you have plenty of plants nearby that leaf out in late spring, they will quickly fill in the void.
+Don’t let that stop you from growing... it.
+Simply plant it near later emerging plants that will fill in the void as Bleeding Heart fades.
 Hosta, Astilbe, and ferns are great choices as companions for your bleeding hearts.

 Continue to 3 of 12 below.

-- Growing Conditions: Bleeding Heart likes a moist, rich soil, that is also well draining.
-Its roots can rot in heavily wet soil.
+- Growing Conditions: Bleeding Heart plants like a moist, rich soil, that is also well draining.
+Its roots can rot in soil that remains wet for a prolonged period of time.

-- Exposure: Partial shade is ideal, but it can handle a bit more sun if the temperature is cool and there’s even moisture.
+- Exposure: Partial shade is ideal, but it can handle a bit more sun if the temperature is cool and there is even moisture.

 - Hardiness: USDA Hardiness Zones 2 - 9